VoxBlink/ScriptsForVoxBlink/README.md

 The dataset is licensed under the **CC BY-NC-SA 4.0** license.
 This means that you can share and adapt the dataset for non-commercial purposes as long as you provide appropriate attribution and distribute your contributions under the same license.
 Detailed terms can be found [here](LICENSE).

 Important Note: The metadata provided is accurate as of June 2023.
 We cannot guarantee the availability of videos on the YouTube platform in the future.
 We recommend downloading the dataset promptly.
-For YouTube users with concerns regarding their videos' inclusion in our dataset, please contact us via E-mail.
+For YouTube users with concerns regarding their videos' inclusion in our dataset, please contact us via E-mail: yuke.lin@dukekunshan.edu.cn or ming.li369@dukekunshan.edu.cn.